Tessa’s Recipe Rundown

 - Begin filling the interior of the border drawn on each cookie with the flood icing, being careful not to add too much that it overflows the border icing.
 Use either the nose of the bottle or a small toothpick to push the icing evenly over the cookie and up against the corners.

-- Leave the iced cookie to dry for 24 hours.
-The cookies are dry when the surface is completely smooth and resists smudging when touched.
-Store the dried cookies between sheets of parchment paper in an airtight container at room temperature for up to 10 days.
+- Cookies may be served after drying for 30 to 60 minutes.
+If you plan to package, stack, or transport the cookies, allow the iced cookies to dry for at least eight hours, with 24 hours recommended for best results.
+The cookies are fully dry when the surface is smooth and doesn’t smudge when touched.
+Once dried, store the cookies between sheets of parchment paper in an airtight container at room temperature for up to 10 days.

 Do you have a gingerbread cookie recipe?
 (Preferably one that doesn’t spread like crazy and isn’t brick-hard, but works great to cut out.)